-Internet usage filtering requires interaction between several Websense software components:
+Web traffic management requires interaction between several Websense software components:

-- User requests for Internet access are proxied by Content Gateway. - User requests for Internet access may also be monitored by Network Agent. - The requests are sent to Websense Filtering Service for processing. - Filtering Service communicates with Policy Server and Policy Broker to apply the appropriate policy in response to the request.
+- User requests for Internet access are proxied and analyzed by Content Gateway. - User requests for Internet access may also be managed by Network Agent. - The requests are sent to Websense Filtering Service for processing. - Filtering Service communicates with Policy Broker to apply the appropriate policy in response to the request.

 In some networks, additional machines may be used to deploy additional instances of Content Gateway, Filtering Service, Network Agent, or other components.
 For example, in a large, segmented network, you may need a separate Network Agent for each segment.
-Or, you might deploy the Remote Filtering Server on a separate computer, to enable filtering of laptops and other computers that are outside the organization's network.
+Or, you might deploy the Remote Filtering Server on a separate computer, to enable management of laptops and other computers that are outside the organization's network.